mohamedi01/ee109/Final-Project/Project_Proposal.md

 ## Extended Use-cases:
 1. Sign-language avatar: By feeding the NLP text results to the python api, sign-language-translator, this application can be used for live translation of audio to sign langaugae.
-2. Video highlight indexing: This model can be used to commment and sumarize videos by their audio features (e.g., laughter).
+2. Video highlight indexing: This model can be used to comment and summarize videos by their audio features (e.g., laughter).

 # References/Relevant Works:
 Sign Language via FPGA: https://doi.org/10.1109/RTEICT.2017.8256604